Oakland Public Schools: Board of education

-The district's board of education, comprised of five members, sets policy and oversees the fiscal and educational operation of the district through its administration.
+The district's board of education, consisting of five members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with either one or two seats up for election each year held as part of the April school election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
 As one of about a dozen districts statewide with school elections in April, voters also decide on passage of the annual school budget.